ericleasemorgan/reader-workshop/README.md

 This recipe's ingredience include Bash, a program called "parallel", Perl, and the Perl module named "DBI" is also required.
 Here's how to list the questions in a study carrel:

    1. open your terminal application and navigate to the root of the workshop directory
-   2. run ./bin/list-questions.sh sans any input to get an idea of what the input is
+   2. run `./bin/list-questions.sh` sans any input to get an idea of what the input is
-   3. run ./bin/list-questions.sh homer; the result ought to be a list of questions homer study carrel
+   3. run `./bin/list-questions.sh homer`; the result ought to be a list of questions homer study carrel
    4. identify a question of interest, and use a concordance to find the question in the study carrel
    5. read the text around the location of the question; is there an answer nearby?
    6. go to Step #3 until you get tired